Manjeetkb/rate-cal/README.md

 along with the E/N value and temperature.
 Then click on the radio button to select the reagent ion for the ion-molecule reaction.
 Click on the submit button: get the rate constant of the reactions along with other useful information about the reaction kinetics.
 Note: The CSV file should be in the same directory as the code.
 Currently, ~150 molecules are provided with their physical and chemical parameters.
-User can add their own molecules and modify the list.
+User can add their investigated molecules and modify the list.

 ﻿# rate-cal (Window)
 Double-click on the .exe file and provide as requested in the window.

 ﻿# rate-cal (Linux)
 For Linux users, hit the command ./python_file and provide values as requested.